Interprofessional Education (IPE) Training

 Interprofessional Education (IPE) at CHHS

-The College of Health and Human Services (CHHS) created the Interprofessional Education (IPE) Task Force to bring students from across our schools together to learn, practice, and solve problems as a team.
+In 2024, the College of Health and Human Services (CHHS) established the Interprofessional Education (IPE) Task Force to bring students from across clinical disciplines together to learn, practice, and solve problems as a team.
+By working collaboratively, students gain the skills needed to meet the demands of today’s complex health and human services environments.

 Why It Matters

 Health care today is built on collaboration.
-When nurses, physical therapists, athletic trainers, speech-language specialists, and other professionals train together, they are better prepared to provide safe, effective, and patient-centered care.
+When nurses, physical therapists, athletic trainers, speech-language pathologists, and other professionals train together, they are better prepared to deliver safe, effective, and patient-centered care.

 Student and Faculty applying device onto students back